cspr-rad/kairos-spec/src/spec.typ

 As stated in the introduction of this section, Kairos V0.1 has a client-server architecture.
 Therefore the Kairos node acts as a centralized L2.
 The reasoning behind this decision, potential dangers, and our methods for dealing with these dangers are explained in @centralized-L2.

 The Kairos node is the backend interface, through which external clients (@kairos-cli) can submit deposits, transfers, or withdrawals of funds.
-It is moreover connected to a database (@database) to persist the account balances, whose state representation is maintained on-chain.
+It is moreover connected to a database (@database) to persist the account balances, whose state representation #footnote[The state representation is the Merkle root, see @glossary.] is maintained on-chain.
 State transitions of the account balances need to be verified and performed on-chain, requiring the node to create the relevant transactions on L1.
 These transactions call the respective endpoints of the smart contracts described in @contracts to do so.
 For performing and batching transfers the node utilizes a proving system provided by the Prover service (@prover).
 For deposits and withdrawals, the node creates according Merkle tree updates of the account balances @merkle-tree-updates.

 // @Mark: Do we want to build the L2 server in Haskell or in Rust?
 // Pros: